outragedpinkracoon/outragedpinkracoon.github.io/_posts/2021-04-27-other-companies-hiring-processes-are-costing-you.md

 ## Elitist Hiring Says: Longer Processes Mean Better Quality Hires

 No one enjoys being greeted with a 10 stage interview process.
 Most interviews I've done have ranged from 3 hours all the way to 15 hours+.
-Elitist hiring thinks we are 'weeding out the applicants that won't fit, and making people do lots of tests and trials makes the company a kind of exclusive club.
+Elitist hiring thinks we are 'weeding' out the applicants that won't fit, and making people do lots of tests and trials makes the company a kind of exclusive club.
 In reality, the more hoops to jump through the less likely you are to find and attract diverse people that really fit your needs.

 No amount of process is going to account for when that person joins the team and you really get to know who you have hired.